 At GateHouse Treatment, drug and alcohol rehab, we know that some substances make the body dependent on them.
 The body, due to continued use of these substances, finds a new homeostasis or “normal.”
-With these substances it can be much harder to get clean.
-That’s because the body now needs them to function properly.
-So when you stop these substances, the body goes through something called withdrawal.
+With these substances it can be much harder to get clean, that’s because the body now needs them to function properly.
+So, when you stop these substances, the body goes through something called withdrawal.
 This is the body’s way of re-calibrating or learning to function again without the substances.
 The symptoms of this “re-calibration” are called withdrawal symptoms and the process of the substances leaving the body is known better as detox or withdrawal.
 There are many substances that can cause withdrawal—including caffeine.
-Have you ever gone a couple days without your morning cup of joe?
+Have you ever gone a couple days without your morning cup of joe (coffee)?
 The headaches, tension, and tiredness are all withdrawal symptoms.
-But caffeine isn’t the only substance that can cause withdrawal symptoms.
+But, caffeine isn’t the only substance that can cause withdrawal symptoms.

 What substances can cause withdrawal symptoms?

 Good question.
 Not all substances cause the body to become dependent on them and there are varying degrees of physical dependence.
 For instance, your body quickly becomes dependent on opioids or nicotine.
 Whereas drugs such as benzodiazepines and alcohol, while still very physical addicting, take a little bit longer for your body to adjust to.
 The substances that can cause this physical dependence are:

 - Opiates (i.e. morphine, oxycodone, heroin, fentanyl, Vicodin, Percocet etc.)